jagerber48/sciform/README.md

   point".
 There is no way to format `123` to yield `'120'`.
 You can use `f'{123:#.4g}'` to get `'123.0'` (4 sig figs), but if you do `f'{123:#.2g}'` you get `'1.2e+02'`.
-This is because built-in float formatting does not allow format to perform rounding/truncation *above* the decimal point.
+This is because built-in float formatting does not allow formatting to perform rounding/truncation *above* the decimal point.
   - The `#` option is necessary to format to a specified number of sig figs in `g` mode (which must be used if you want any possibility of